 The shift to work from home has brought in new concerns for HR, such as how employees can best balance raising kids while working, to caring for family members.
-It has become amply clear that if organisations help employees support their personal lives more effectively, they perform at a higher level.
+It has become very clear that if organizations help employees support their personal lives more effectively, they perform at a higher level.

-2021 will be the year where employer support for mental health, financial health and sleep will become integral to benefits offered to employees.
+2023 is the year where employer support for mental health, financial health and sleep will become integral to benefits offered to employees.
 Companies will re-think employee experience to include the employee and the entire family unit.
-Benefits like back up childcare, on-demand assistance with home schooling, resources for ageing parents, and access to mental health benefits will become the norm.
+Benefits like childcare, on-demand assistance with home schooling, resources for ageing parents, and access to mental health benefits will become the norm.

 Flexibility will move from location to time.
-While 2020 gave employees flexibility on ‘where’ to work, 2021 will allow employees flexibility over ‘when’ they work.
+While 2020 gave employees flexibility on ‘where’ to work, 2023 allows employees flexibility over ‘when’ they work.
 Managers will focus on output, with when and where becoming relative.

-Trend 3 – Remote Collaboration Will Come Home to Stay
+Trend 3 – Remote collaboration here to stay

 A recent report predicts that the enterprise collaboration market will hit $45 billion by 2025.
 Almost 60% of those surveyed say investments in their digital workplace have helped them become more agile, which is essential in the current business environment.